goofy2k/ESP32_faust2api/README.md

 #### Arduino IDE

-IDE cannot directly handle relative paths for includes, so
+- IDE cannot directly handle relative paths for includes, so
 lib files must be in same folder as sketch (.ino)
-IDE cannot handle minus sign in paths.
+- IDE cannot handle minus sign in paths.
 Name all folders accordingly.
-To ease versioning, prevent double copies of libs in project tree
+- To make versioning easier, prevent double copies of libs in project tree.
-Let ESP-IDF include libs from Arduino sketch folder using relative path and environment variable for path to root of project
+- Lett ESP-IDF include libs from Arduino sketch folder using relative path and environment variable for path to root of project